-Our flexible online programme was developed initially in collaboration with local ambulance services and employers to meet the educational needs of paramedics, it will see you gain the qualities and knowledge you need to become a high-calibre professional able to confidently deal with the changing dynamics of the health care economy.
-With paramedics taking on more in-depth roles in the care of patients, both in and out of the community, taking your knowledge and skills to a higher level will help you deal with the changing challenges whilst improving your career prospects.
-Our aim is to help you enhance your professional prospects and enable you to play an active role in developing your own practice.
-Therefore you can study module-by-module from your own home at a time that will fit around your shift pattern and day-to-day commitments.
+Our flexible online programme was developed informed and has evolved on the basis of collaboration with employers, stakeholders and students to meet the educational needs of a range of health professionals.
+It will see you gain the qualities and knowledge you need to become a high-calibre midwifery professional able to confidently deal with the changing dynamics of the health care economy.
+Our aim is to help you enhance your professional prospects and enable you to play an active role in developing your own midwifery practice.
+The facility to study modules online from your own home at a time that will fit around your shift pattern and day-to-day commitments further supports access to this advanced learning.
 We have extensive experience as CPD distance learning providers.
-All tutors are experienced paramedics and clinicians within the NHS.
-Interactive online classrooms give you the opportunity to debate and discuss real-life scenarios and experiences with fellow students, so you won't feel like you are learning alone.
+All tutors are experienced in both clinical and academic practice.

-Following completion of the MSc Paramedic: Practice Development programme, the framework can facilitate your continuing professional development via individual modules or short awards.
+Following completion of the MSc Midwifery: Practice Development programme, the framework can facilitate your continual professional development via individual modules or short awards.
 The framework may also be used to prepare you for a PhD application or to undertake research.